 MA enrollees on average spent five fewer days in skilled nursing facilities and received 463 fewer minutes of rehabilitation therapy for hip fractures, according to a report in the June 2018 edition of PLOS Medicine, a peer-reviewed journal.

 MA patients also were less likely to be readmitted to hospitals, less likely to become a long-term resident at a nursing home, and were more likely to stay in their communities after release from rehab compared to fee-for-service Medicare patients.

 ” The results suggest that for hip fracture patients who are otherwise healthy, longer lengths of stay in skilled nursing facilities may not translate to better outcomes,” Vincent Mor, the study’s co-author and a professor of health services, policy and practice at Brown University, said in a statement.

-The results come as the number of seniors in MA plans continues to rise and as the CMS seeks to cut spending on skilled-nursing homes by creating a new value-based care model.
+The results come as the number of seniors in MA plans continues to rise and the CMS seeks to cut spending on skilled nursing homes by creating a new value-based care model.

-Brown researchers looked at claims for 211,296 fee-for-service and 75,554 MA patients with hip fractures admitted directly to a skilled-nursing facility following a hospitalization from 2011 to 2015.
+Brown researchers looked at claims for 211,296 fee-for-service and 75,554 MA patients with hip fractures admitted directly to a skilled nursing facility following hospitalization from 2011 to 2015.